Delaware's Melodic Migration

 Surprisingly, no subsequent study has been undertaken to further investigate the ecological importance of near-shore habitats to songbirds, nor has any substantial attention since focused on this landscape.
 Dr. Heckscher says he’s unaware of any action taken to manage or protect barrier islands and near-shore habitats specifically for songbirds.

 The study being overseen by Dr. Heckscher will provide data about the ability of the site at Milford Neck Preserve to provide critical food during the spring and fall migrations, and thus the ecological importance of these habitats.
-Data will be gathered by assessing the physical condition of birds observed and caught by Pickett at the observation station on the edge of the marsh.
+Data will be gathered by assessing the physical condition of birds observed and caught by Pickett and Muyhuddin at the observation station on the edge of the marsh.

 “Milford Neck has the largest remaining contiguous coastal forestland along the Delaware Bayshore,” says TNC Land Steward Natasha Whetzel.
-TNC owns 2,800 acres at Milford Neck, and along with the State of Delaware and Delaware Wild Lands Inc., has collectively protected 10,000 acres and nearly 10 miles of mostly-undeveloped beaches, wetlands and coastal forests.
+TNC owns 2,800 acres at Milford Neck and, along with the State of Delaware and Delaware Wild Lands Inc., has collectively protected 10,000 acres and nearly 10 miles of mostly undeveloped beaches, wetlands and coastal forests.

 “We know that these protected lands are important for migratory birds—that’s for sure,” says Whetzel.
 “We’re thrilled that DSU chose to partner with us on this study.
 It will help us better understand the significance of Milford Neck in this huge global bird migration that happens each spring and fall.”